kwon-23/cse15l-lab-reports/lab-report-2-week-1.md

 Moving Files with scp
 ---------------------

 You can easily move files between the remote server and your personal device through the command **scp**.
 For this example, we have a file WhereAmI.java that we can move from my personal device to the remote server.
+The code for the file WhereAmI.java can be written as

+'''
+class WhereAmI {
+  public static void main(String[] args) {
+    System.out.println(System.getProperty("os.name"));
+    System.out.println(System.getProperty("user.name"));
+    System.out.println(System.getProperty("user.home"));
+    System.out.println(System.getProperty("user.dir"));
+  }
+}
+'''

 The command is **scp file_name user_to_move_to:directory_to_move_to**, so to move our WhereAmI.java file to the remote server, the command is **scp WhereAmI.java cs15lfa22oy@ieng6.ucsd.edu:~/**.
 Doing so will prompt you for the password, and then your files will be copied onto the remote server.

 ![image](scp.JPG?raw=true)

 Setting an SSH Key
 ------------------

 SSH keys greatly simplify the process of logging into a remote account by removing the need to type in a password.
-In order to make an SSH key for your remote account, you have to ttype in the command **ssh-keygen** on your local device, which will prompt you to enter a file to save the key.
+In order to make an SSH key for your remote account, you have to type in the command **ssh-keygen** on your local device, which will prompt you to enter a file to save the key.
 Type in the directory **/Users/user_name/.ssh/id_rsa**, and press enter twice to ignore setting a passphrase.
 Then, log onto your remote server through normal ssh and type the command **mkdir .ssh**, which is where your public key, which you made by the command **ssh-keygen**, will be placed.
 Log out of the remote server with exit, then type the command **scp /Users/user_name/.ssh/id_rsa/pub cs15lfa22__@ieng6.ucsd.edu:~/.ssh/authorized_keys**, making sure to type in your personal information where user_name and the __ are.This should be the process to be able to log into the remote server without typing in your password.
 However, I already have a key that I need to use in another class, so it does not work for me.

 ![image](ssh_keygen.JPG?raw=true)